Part 28 of Wonders of World Aviation was published on Tuesday 13th September 1938, price 7d.

 Our cover this week shows a Southampton class flying boat in the air over the Needles, Isle of Wight.
 The Supermarine Southampton Mark II is a twin-engined bombing and naval reconnaissance tractor biplane.
 The type originally had Napier Lion Series V engines; later, Rolls-Royce Kestrels were substituted.

-The importance of the work done by the Royal Air Force overseas is not generally appreciated, but this chapter, which is by Peter Duff, gives some fascinating details of its wide scope and interest.
+The importance of the work done by the Royal Air Force overseas is not generally appreciated, but this chapter gives some fascinating details of its wide scope and interest.
 This article is concluded from part 27.

 THE BOMB-AIMER’S POSITION can be seen forward between the two pilots’ seats in this photograph of a Saro London flying boat.
 To the right of the bomb-aimer’s position are the three rows of switches which release the bombs electrically.
 The bombs are carried underneath the lower wings between the hull and the wing floats.